Nozzles and discs

 Suitable filtration is crucial to prevent nozzle clogging.

-Spray drops are generally generated using nozzles or other fragmentation systems such as pneumatic jets or rotary fragmentation systems.
-These drops are obtained by the disintegration of a liquid filament leading to the production of a distribution of drop sizes.
+These drops are obtained by the disintegration of a liquid filament, leading to the production of a distribution of drop sizes.

-In spray systems, the nozzles break up the liquid into droplets of varying sizes to form a jet.
+In spraying systems, the nozzles break up the liquid into droplets of varying sizes to form a jet.
 The droplets are formed by the liquid stream passing under pressure through a narrow orifice in the tablet or nozzle.
 The higher the pressure and the smaller the outlet orifice, the finer the droplets.
-The choice of nozzle depends on the work objective.
+The choice of nozzle therefore depends on the work objective.
 A minimum pressure, which varies according to the type of nozzle, is required to obtain a properly formed jet.

 Nozzles

-The different types of nozzle used are
+The different types of nozzles are :

 • Turbulence nozzles